arvigeus/AZ-204/Learning Path/CosmoDB.md

 #### Reading change feed with a push model

 There are two ways you can read from the change feed with a push model: Azure Functions Azure Cosmos DB triggers, and the change feed processor library.
 Azure Functions uses the change feed processor behind the scenes, so these are both similar ways to read the change feed.
 Think of Azure Functions as simply a hosting platform for the change feed processor, not an entirely different way of reading the change feed.
-Azure Functions uses the change feed processor behind the scenes, it automatically parallelizes change processing across your container's partitions.
+Azure Functions uses the change feed processor behind the scenes.
+It automatically parallelizes change processing across your container's partitions.

 ##### Azure Functions

-You can create small reactive Azure Functions that will be automatically triggered on each new event in your Azure Cosmos DB container's change feed.
+You can create small reactive Azure Functions that are automatically triggered on each new event in your Azure Cosmos DB container's change feed.
 With the [Azure Functions trigger for Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-cosmosdb-v2-trigger), you can use the Change Feed Processor's scaling and reliable event detection functionality without the need to maintain any worker infrastructure.

 ![Diagram showing the change feed triggering Azure Functions for processing.](https://learn.microsoft.com/en-us/training/wwl-azure/work-with-cosmos-db/media/functions-change-feed.png)